-Deshaun Watson faces second criminal complaint as an accuser goes public: ‘I’m not afraid’
+An accuser goes public as Deshaun Watson faces a second criminal complaint

 “I know a lot of you are probably wondering who I was, or if I even existed.
 I’m not afraid anymore,” said Ashley Solis, a massage therapist in Houston, during a news conference Tuesday afternoon at the law office of her attorney, Tony Buzbee.

 “People say that I’m doing this just for money.
-That is false,” said Solis.
+That is false,” Solis said.
 “I’ve come forward now so Deshaun Watson does not assault another woman.”

-Watson has denied the allegations levied against him, as has his attorney, Rusty Hardin, who did not immediately reply to a request for comment on Tuesday.
+Watson has denied the allegations levied against him, as has his attorney, Rusty Hardin.
+Later Tuesday, Hardin’s firm released emails between representatives for Watson and Solis that show settlement negotiations that preceded her lawsuit.

 Solis was the first of 22 women to sue Watson in state court in Texas in mid-March, over allegations he attempted to get her to gratify him sexually during a massage at her home in March 2020.
 She is the second woman to file a criminal complaint against Watson, according to Buzbee, after a different woman’s complaint prompted Houston police to say last week that it had opened an investigation.
 Solis was the first woman to approach Buzbee with allegations about Watson several months ago, the lawyer said, calling Solis “brave” and “a pioneer.”

-A spokeswoman for Houston police declined to comment on Tuesday.
+A spokeswoman for Houston police declined to comment Tuesday.

-Reading from a prepared statement, Solis sobbed at times, dabbing at her eyes with tissues as she described the emotional impact of what she alleged Watson did to her that day: exposing himself, and forcibly touching her hand with his erect penis.
+Reading from a prepared statement, Solis sobbed at times, dabbing at her eyes with tissues as she described the emotional impact of what she alleged Watson did to her that day: exposing himself and forcibly touching her hand with his erect penis.

 “I replay the incident over and over in my head as if I’m trying to wake up from a horrible nightmare.
-Only that nightmare was real,” said Solis.
+Only that nightmare was real,” Solis said.
 The incident has left her dealing with panic attacks, anxiety and depression, Solis said, and ruined her career.
-She frequently finds herself unable to massage a client, she said, as her hands shake too severely for her to go forward.
+She frequently finds herself unable to massage a client, she said, because her hands shake too severely for her to go forward.

 “I got into massage therapy to heal people,” she said.
 “He took that away from me.
 He tainted a profession in which I take enormous pride.”